The Australian Human Rights Commission has announced six finalists for the 2017 Human Rights Medal.

 Since the murder of her daughter just over ten years ago by a man posing as a teenager online, Sonya Ryan has campaigned for stronger laws to protect young people online.
 She set up the Carly Ryan Foundation and in June, Federal Parliament passed ‘Carly’s Law’ to help protect children on the internet from online predators.

 NRL star Johnathan Thurston was recently named the 2018 Queensland Australian of the Year for his ongoing commitment to improving the life outcomes for Aboriginal and Torres Strait Islander Australians.
-Jonathan is a role model and mentor and is involved in a multitude of community programs including Cowboy House which provides support and accommodation for Indigenous students from remote Queensland communities.
+Johnathan is a role model and mentor and is involved in a multitude of community programs including Cowboy House which provides support and accommodation for Indigenous students from remote Queensland communities.

 Ben Quilty is a renowned artist and human rights advocate.
 He campaigned tirelessly against the death penalty and produced art with Myuran Sukumaran, an Australian who was convicted of drug trafficking and sentenced to death in Indonesia.
 Ben’s other works include an installation of hundreds of vests to symbolise the refugee crisis.